samjones00/docs/docs/_documentation/grpc.md

-Importantly `GrpcServiceClient` implements the same interfaces shared by other [C#/.NET Typed Generic Clients](/csharp-client) allowing development of higher-level shared client logic and libraries decoupled from concrete implementations, improved testability, easy substitution to other clients for improved debuggability or working around limitations in protocol buffers, as well as parallel client/server development where clients can temporarily bind to mock clients whilst server APIs are being implemented.
+Importantly `GrpcServiceClient` implements the same interfaces shared by other [C#/.NET Typed Generic Clients](/csharp-client) allowing development of higher-level shared client logic and libraries decoupled from concrete implementations, improved testability, easy substitution to other clients for improved debuggability or working around limitations in protocol buffers, as well as parallel client/server development where devs can temporarily bind to mock clients before server APIs are implemented.

-The fixed Generic API Surface area of the service client interfaces makes it easier to develop enhanced functionality like [Cache Aware Service Clients](/cache-aware-clients) in future that existing clients will be able to utilize via a minimally disruptive "drop-in" implementation.
+The predetermined Generic API Surface area of the service client interfaces also makes it easier to develop enhanced functionality like
+[Cache Aware Service Clients](/cache-aware-clients) in future that existing Apps will be able to utilize via a minimally disruptive "drop-in" implementation.

 #### Prefer Async